Diplodocus: Skin impressions

 Diplodocus sp. scale shapes.
 These scale shapes include (1) rectangular, (2) ovoid and dome, (3) arching scale rows, (4) globular.

 The discovery of partial diplodocid skin impressions in 1990 showed that some species had narrow, pointed, keratinous spines, much like those on an iguana.
 The spines could be up to 18 cm long, on the "whiplash" portion of their tails, and possibly along the back and neck as well, similarly to hadrosaurids.
 The spines have been incorporated into many recent reconstructions of Diplodocus, notably Walking with Dinosaurs.
 The original description of the spines noted that the specimens in the Howe Quarry near Shell, Wyoming were associated with skeletal remains of an undescribed diplodocid "resembling Diplodocus and Barosaurus."
 Specimens from this quarry have since been referred to Kaatedocus siberi and Barosaurus sp., rather than Diplodocus.

 Fossilized skin of Diplodocus sp., discovered at the Mother's Day Quarry, exhibits several different types of scale shapes including rectangular, polygonal, pebble, ovoid, dome, and globular.
 These scales range in size and shape depending upon their location on the integument, the smallest of which reach about 1mm while the largest 10 mm.
 Some of these scales show orientations that may indicate where they belonged on the body.
 For instance, the ovoid scales are closely clustered together and look similar to scales in modern reptiles that are located dorsally.
 Another orientation on the fossil consists of arching rows of square scales that interrupts nearby polygonal scale patterning.
 It is noted that the arching scale rows look similar to the scale orientations seen around crocodilian limbs, suggesting that this area may have also originated from around a limb on the Diplodocus.
 The skin fossil itself is small in size, reaching less than 70 cm in length.
 Due to the vast amount of scale diversity seen within such a small area, as well as the scales being smaller in comparison to other diplodocid scale fossils, and the presence of small and potentially "juvenile" material at the Mother's Day Quarry, it is hypothesized that the skin originated from a small or even "juvenile" Diplodocus.
+In 2025, Gallagher et al. identified probable melanosomes representing diverse colours based on microbodies found within epidermis in the scales of juvenile specimens of Diplodocus sp. from the same quarry, including the specimen first described by Gallagher et al. (2021).
+A response paper was published in 2026 questioning the study's methods.